 The landowner wants to sell his estate as soon as possible.
-Should we not succeed to raise enough funds to start buying his estate by May 2023, he informed us that he will sell the land to an oil palm company.
+Should we not succeed to raise enough funds to start buying his estate very soon, he informed us that he will sell the land to an other oil palm company.

-We need at least 1 m Euros by May 2023 to prove that we are serious, to prevent a disaster and at the same time to write conservation history.
+We need at least 1 m Euros as soon as possible to prove that we are serious, to prevent a disaster and at the same time to write conservation history.